Saarbrücken (district): Geography

 The river Saar flows through the district, through the city Saarbrücken in the center of the district.

 Coat of arms

-The original district had no coat of arms, the Regionalverband uses a coat derived from the one of the Counts of Nassau-Saarbrücken.
+The original district had no coat of arms, the Regionalverband uses a coat derived from that of the Counts of Nassau-Saarbrücken.
 The silver lion is taken from the County of Saarbrücken, the golden lion is the lion of Nassau.

 Towns and municipalities

 Politics

 The bodies of the district Regionalverband are the administrator Regionalverbandsdirektor, the district council Regionalversammlung and the additional council Kooperationsrat, which is mainly composed of officials of the towns and municipalities.